cjungmann/lighttpd/README.md

 utilities.
 The list is very small to start.
 Perhaps it will grow as I gain experience with LightTPD.

+If either **lensite** and **ldissite** is called without a site name, the program will run interactively if running as root, or will show the status of sites-available sites if not root.

 Apache Utility | LightTPD Equivalent | Function
 -------------- | ------------------- | ---
-a2ensite       | l2ensite            | Enable site
+a2ensite       | lensite             | Enable site
-a2dissite      | l2dissite           | Disable site
+a2dissite      | ldissite            | Disable site